medikoo/npm-cross-link/README.md

 ##### `branch`

-If package is maintaned not at `master` branch, provide branch name
+If package is maintaned not at `main` branch, provide branch name

 ##### `multiPackageRepoName` (required for packages maintained in multi package repositories)